 By 1890, the family business had enjoyed such success that they moved premises to a larger site in Finsbury Square and employed 2,000 people.

-How did crackers become a Christmas staple?
+How did crackers become a Christmas tradition

 Following the success of Smith and his sons, other confectioners, such as Batger and Company, began producing their own take on the celebratory trend.